 Acadia National Park Entrance Fee: The admission fee is $30 per vehicle, $25 for motorcycles and $15 for cyclists and pedestrians.

 - Note timed entry permits are needed for Cadillac Mountain Drive over the busiest months of summer and fall.

 Cuyahoga Valley National Park, Ohio

 Cuyahoga Valley National Park is among America’s smallest but most beautiful parks.
 The park stretches across various regions, including Cleveland, Akron, and surrounding areas.
 The 33,000 acre park includes several lakes, miles of water trails, and hundreds of roads parallel with the Ohio River.

-Some of the highlights of this incredible place include the Great Cedar Swamp Nature Preserve, the Akron Canal Trail, the National Road, the Horseshoe Bend Trail, the Rocky River Greenway, the John Hay Memorial Carriage House & Museum, and the Cuyahoga Valley Scenic Railroad.
+Once of the most scenic driving routes in the state of Ohio, some of the highlights of this incredible place include the Great Cedar Swamp Nature Preserve, the Akron Canal Trail, the National Road, the Horseshoe Bend Trail, the Rocky River Greenway, the John Hay Memorial Carriage House & Museum, and the Cuyahoga Valley Scenic Railroad.